 …I’m sure you get the picture!
 Each of the listings will take you to the shop/designer/show website.
 Anyone can add a listing.
 So, if you are a designer, or a shop owner, run a bead group, or organise a show or competition, then please add your details to the directory.

 Similarly, if you know someone who should be in the directory, please tell them about it.
 The more listings we have, the better this beading resource will be!

-Secondly, I have a series of sub-pages beneath this beading resource.
-You can click on those using the drop-down menu, or locate them in the left-hand sidebar on any blog post page.
+Secondly, I have a series of specific categories within the beading resources section.
+You can click on those using the drop-down menu above, or locate them in the left-hand sidebar on any blog post page.
 Let me explain a little more about them…

 Why did I set up this section?

 I remember when I first discovered beads, many years ago, I struggled to find a lot of information.

 Even though the internet is a bigger and better place now, I still find that it can be tricky to hunt down good beading resources.
 If you come across a magazine title, how do you know that it will be of interest to you?
 When you go hunting for supplies online, how do you know that the shops will be good, or where to find outlets in your own country?

 I can’t tell you how many times I’ve been hunting for beads or findings on google, only to find that the top ranked pages are all for US shops.
 I feel certain that someone in the UK must sell what I’m after.
 But tracking down those beading resources can be really time consuming.